gretelup/top_ten_project/README.md

 ## Summary

-Our ETL project provides a pipline for entertainment fans to find the top ten movies, based on gross box office sales, and music albums based on number sold.
+Our ETL project provides a pipeline for entertainment fans to find the top ten movies, based on gross box office sales, and music albums based on number sold.
 The user can query based on year for 2008-2018.
 Rating information from critics and users is also provided for each item.
-For example, a single record will show you that the movie Black Panther from BV studio is ranked at #2 in 2018 based on box office gross with a user review average of 6.5 out of 10 and a critic score of 88 out of 100 based on 55 reviews.
+For example, a single record will show you that the movie Black Panther from BV studio was ranked at #2 in 2018 based on box office gross with a user review average of 6.5 out of 10 and a critic score of 88 out of 100 based on 55 reviews.
 A timestamp reflecting when reviews were scraped is included.

 ## System Requirements
-* Chrome Web Browsr
+* Chrome Web Browser
 * Chromedriver
 * MongoDB
 * Python environment running Python 3.7 with the following installations:
-    * beatufiulsoup4
+    * beautifulsoup4
     * numpy
     * pandas
     * pymongo